ibm-cloud-docs/log-analysis/devops/sysdig.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Integrating with PagerDuty
+# Integrating with Sysdig
-{: #pagerduty}
+{: #sysdig}

-You can send alerts to PagerDuty.
-For more information, see the [LogDNA Integration Guide.](https://www.pagerduty.com/docs/guides/logdna-integration-guide/){: external}
+You can send alerts to Sysdig.
+For more information on LogDNA integration with PagerDuty, see the [LogDNA Integration Guide.](https://www.pagerduty.com/docs/guides/logdna-integration-guide/){: external}
 {:shortdesc}

 ## Configuring PagerDuty
 {: #pagerduty-config}

-When you [configure an alert](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-alerts) you can have that alert sent to PagerDuty.
+When you [configure an alert](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-alerts) in LogDNA you can have that alert sent to PagerDuty.

 1. When configuring your alert, click ![PagerDuty icon](../images/pagerduty.png "PagerDuty icon").